dananjayavr/stm32_cmake_minimal_template/README.md

 - Outisde the generated directory (ex.
 BSP), create a CMakeLists.txt and arm-none-eabi-gcc.cmake files.

-- Adapt the files accordingly to the board.
+- If cloning this project, adapt the above two files accordingly to your MCU.
 Pay attention to :
     - Project name
     - Src and Inc paths
     - Name of startup file